 Managerial Accounting

 My favorite accounting course is Managerial Finance.
-It teaches everything from basic financial statements to advanced topics such as Mergers and Acquisitions.
+It teaches everything from basic financial statements to advanced topics such as mergers and acquisitions.
 My professor was a CPA and very knowledgeable in the field.
 This course gave me the best preparation for accounting in my first startup because it gave me a strong understanding of the financial world, which is so important for accounting professionals.

 A grounding in managerial finance was critical for me as I navigated the sale of my first company in 2018.
 By having a firm grasp of fundamentals, I was able to assess how my acquirer valued the opportunity and what price range would make the most sense for them.
 I was also able to manage the process and ensure that our interests remained aligned throughout the process.
 I still refer to the lessons I learned in managerial finance when I am presented with a new acquisition opportunity in one of the companies I advise or invest in.